 Fixing Your Default Channel Grouping

 UPDATE: I was told by a senior member of the Google Analytics team that you couldn’t fix how channels appear in your Channels report, only the Multi-Channel Funnels report, but I tested this and found that it does fix the Channels report as well.

 I tested this and found that by fixing channel definitions using the process shown below did fix the Channels report.
 I never like to ask people to just believe me without proof, so here’s the test I ran:

-At YourTango (where I serve as VP of Marketing), I saw our Facebook ads were being tagged with a medium of paid.
+With one site, I saw their Facebook ads were being tagged with a medium of paid.
 I wanted this traffic to route into the “Other Advertising” channel, but it was showing up in the dreaded “Other” bucket.
 So I went to Admin > View > Channel Settings > Channel Grouping and made the following adjustment:

 And whudduyaknow … the traffic rerouted from Other to Other Advertising starting Feb 2.